emiltj/cds-visual-exam/assignment_6/README.md

 <em> Stylized paintings classification report.
 NOTE: Column "monet" refers to classifying the stylized monet paintings (monet content, cezanne style) as monet </em></p>

-As can be seen in the classification report when predicting the original paintings (top)
+As can be seen in the classification report when predicting the original paintings (top), the classifier is able with an macro average F1-score of .94 - in other words performing reasonably well.
+This was expected, given F1-scores of approx. .32 when classifying between 10 artists in assignment 5.

-As can be seen in the classification report when predicting the stylized images (bottom)
+When inspecting the classification report of the model predicting the stylized images (bottom), it looks quite differently. *Important to note when interpreting the results, though: The Monet paintings with style from Cezanne had, for this classification, set their True label labelled as "Monet".*

 https://en.wikipedia.org/wiki/Neural_Style_Transfer#Formulation